-- H1 Tailings must be managed in accordance with procedures contained within the current Plan of Operations.
-These procedures must include provisions for: - (a) containment of tailings in accordance with the approved design plan(s); - (b) the management of seepage and leachates both during operation and post closure; - (c) the control of fugitive emissions to air; - (d) a program of progressive sampling and characterisation to identify acid producing potential and metal concentrations of tailings that must include: - progressive characterisation of all tailings material during disposal for net acid producing potential (NAPP) and the following contaminants: arsenic, cadmium, copper, cyanide, iron, lead, manganese, nickel, silver, zinc, fluoride and sulfate; - (ii) tailings characterisation must be undertaken at a minimum rate of eight (8) regularly spaced samples per 100,000 tonnes of tailings material discharged.
-This frequency must be reviewed after a period of one (1) year; and - (iii) geochemical kinetic testing where the acid producing potential of tailings material has not been conclusively determined to indicate oxidation rates, potential reaction products and effectiveness of control strategies. - (e) management of tailings in order to minimise the potential for environmental harm.
+- H1 Tailings must be managed in accordance with procedures contained within the Mineral Waste Tailing Disposal Plan.
+The Mineral Waste Tailing Disposal Plan must be regularly reviewed and updated every three years.
+These procedures must include provisions for: - (a) containment of tailings in accordance with the approved design plan(s); - (b) the management of seepage and leachates both during operation and post closure; - (c) the control of fugitive emissions to air; - (d) a program of progressive sampling and characterisation to identify acid producing potential and metal concentrations of tailings that must include: - progressive characterisation of all tailings material during disposal for net acid producing potential (NAPP) and the following contaminants: arsenic, cadmium, copper, cyanide, iron, lead, manganese, nickel, silver, zinc, fluoride and sulfate; - (ii) geochemical kinetic testing where the acid producing potential of tailings material has not been conclusively determined to indicate oxidation rates, potential reaction products and effectiveness of control strategies. - (e) management of tailings in order to minimise the potential for environmental harm.